DavidFW1960/bom-weather-card/info.md

-show_decimals_today	false / true	Sets card to render todays min and max temperatures to 1 decimal place. show_decimals_pressure	0 / 1, 2, 3	Sets card to render pressure with specified decimal places. pressure_units	string / null	Override the unit displayed for pressure custom1_icon	mdi:help-box / mdi icon	Sets the icon to use for slot custom1 custom1_value	unknown / sensor	Sets the sensor to use for the value of slot custom1 custom1_units	"" / string	Sets the string to use for the units of slot custom1
+show_decimals_today	false / true	Sets card to render todays min and max temperatures to 1 decimal place. show_decimals_pressure	0 / 1, 2, 3	Sets card to render pressure with specified decimal places. pressure_units	string / null	Override the unit displayed for pressure # removed in 1.01 in favor of reading units from entity see above. custom1_icon	mdi:help-box / mdi icon	Sets the icon to use for slot custom1 custom1_value	unknown / sensor	Sets the sensor to use for the value of slot custom1 custom1_units	"" / string	Sets the string to use for the units of slot custom1